tidyverse/tidyverse.org/content/articles/2018-11-parsnip-internals.markdown

 #> Residual Deviance: 147 	AIC: 164
 ```

 For `parsnip`, there are utility functions that create the call and others to evaluate it.
-This means that the only model-related information needed to by the package to define the general `glm` fitting function would be:
+This means that the only model-related information needed by the package to define the general `glm` fitting function would be:

 ```r